Mechatronics & Robotics Systems

 Why Bay College?

-Students in Bay College’s mechatronics program will learn the basic principles and skills to install, maintain, troubleshoot, and repair mechatronic systems.
+The Mechatronics program at Bay College provides students with the basic principles and skills to install, maintain, troubleshoot, and repair mechatronic systems.
 Courses taken will cover the fundamentals of robotics, fluid power, basic machine tool operation, electrical motors, motor control systems and programmable logic controllers.
 Students will also work on models of a multi-stage assembly line, including building to print, configuring the hardware, and programming the operation.

 |Certificate/Degree||Completion Credits||Contact Hours|